-Fork repair procedures are well covered in the BMW repair manuals.
-The majority of components are common between all the year models and the Dakar and Sertao.
+Fork repair procedures are well covered in BMW repair manuals.
+The 00-09 models are Showa forks & 10-15 year models are Sachs forks.
 See the modifications Section for upgrades.
-The fitting of emulators to separate compression and rebound circuits and enable reduction of spring preload is strongly recommended.
+Fitting emulators to separate compression & rebound circuits plus enable reduction of spring preload is strongly recommended.
 The piston rod retaining bolts in the lower fork leg are 10mm on the G Series.
 (8mm F Series)

 2000 to 2015 Fork Part No List GS Fork Parts.pdf